Majoneza/github-action-push-to-repository/README.md

 # github-action-push-to-repository

-This action pushes the repository from $GITHUB_WORKSPACE
+This action pushes the repository from $GITHUB_WORKSPACE.

-inspired by "cpina/github-action-push-to-another-repository" to fit the required functionality
+Inspired by "cpina/github-action-push-to-another-repository" to fit the required functionality.

 ## Inputs